-Dow plunges 800 points as bond fears haunt stocks
+Dow plunges 1,033 points and sinks into correction

 "The bond market has definitely got the stock market's attention," said Ryan Detrick, senior market strategist at LPL Financial.
 "Is the bond market telling us something we don't know?
 Is there more inflation down the road than we're expecting?"

-The latest round of selling knocked the Dow and S&P 500 back into the red for the year.
-All of the Nasdaq's gains for 2018 were also wiped out.

-Wall Street has failed to stage a lasting rebound from Monday, when fears about the bond market sent the Dow plunging a record 1,175 points.
+The Dow closed below 24,000 for the first time since late November.
+The Nasdaq ended at a two-month low and just shy of a correction.

-Trading has been extremely choppy, and the market has swung in wide ranges -- up and down nearly 2,300 points over the past week.
+Trading has been choppy for days, and the market has swung in wide ranges -- up and down nearly 2,300 points over the past week.
 Consider this: The S&P 500 has risen or fallen 1% five times in the past two weeks.
-That only happened eight times all of last year, the fewest since 1964, according to LPL.
+That only happened eight times all of last year.

-The VIX, a measure of market volatility, jumped 15% on Thursday.
+And the VIX, a measure of market volatility, is near the highest level since August 2015.

 "A big down day like Monday doesn't just go away.
 We're going to continue to see volatile days," said JJ Kinahan, chief market strategist at TD Ameritrade.
 "It can take two to three weeks to work through the system."